zloomas/gaywrites/README.md

 the time.
 Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the girlies experienced and their relative importance to the decision process.
-We found strong evidence that besties confuse days across weeks.
+We found strong evidence that girlies confuse days across weeks.
 In addition, people often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.*

 ##### Adding gayer nonsense

-*Hey queen, we’ve done it again.
+*Ok sis, here’s the tea.
 A primary challenge for alibi-generation research is establishing the ground truth of real-world events of interest.
-In the current study, we used a smartphone app to record data on barb hennies (N = 51) for a month prior to a memory test.
+In the current study, we used a smartphone app to record data on babe theydies (N = 51) for a month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
-After a week-long retention interval, we asked queens to identify where they were at a given time from among four alternatives.
-Girlbosses were incorrect 36% of the time.
-Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the divas experienced and their relative importance to the decision process.
-We found strong evidence that girlies confuse days across weeks.
-In addition, kweens often confused weeks in general and also hours across days.
+After a week-long retention interval, we asked mamas to identify where they were at a given time from among four alternatives.
+Hennies were incorrect 36% of the time.
+The gag is, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the babes experienced and their relative importance to the decision process.
+We found goopy evidence that babes confuse days across weeks.
+In addition, queens often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.
-And we’re just as gagged as you, sis.*
+And that’s tea.*

 ## Upcoming